As your inventory and product categories grow, you might need a little extra help managing and organizing them.

-- In the Filter dropdown menu at the top of your Options table, select Option Categories.
+- In the Filter menu at the top of your Options table, select Option Categories.

 - Click Add.

-- Fill out the required information based on the Option Category you’re adding (ex.
-Color or Size).
+- Fill out the required information based on the option category you’re adding (for example, Color or Size).

 - Enter a numerical value in the Display Order field to order your option categories.
 Option Categories that have a numeric value in this field are displayed on the appropriate product detail pages in order (i.e. 1 at the top, 9999 at the bottom).
 This will be important for Smart Match options, because customers will be presented with First Select and Then Select options based on the order you choose categories.

-- From the Display Type dropdown menu, select Dropdown Smartmatch.
+- From the Display Type menu, select Dropdown Smartmatch.